22abad/flowStates/posts/20251220commutingFlow.md

 After all, human joys and sorrows are not connected, and I have more important code to ship.

-Now, walking this 30-minute path to school, the wind is cold, but my logic is clearer than ever.

-Garbage Collected.
-System running at full capacity.

 ## The Walk Is the Main Thread, Garbage Collected

 Now, walking this 30-minute path to school, the wind is cold, but my logic is clearer than ever.